Joaquín Barro

-Joaquín Barro (born 9 March 2001) is an Argentine professional footballer who plays as a centre-back for Gimnasia y Esgrima de Jujuy.
+Joaquín Barro (born 9 March 2001) is an Argentine professional footballer who plays as a centre-back for Bolivian club Guabirá.

 Career

 Barro's career started with Gimnasia y Esgrima.
 After being moved into Carlos Morales Santos' senior squad during the 2016–17 Primera B Nacional campaign, Barro was selected for his professional debut on 30 July 2017 during a victory away to Crucero del Norte.
 That was the defender's only appearance in a season which Gimnasia y Esgrima finished eighteenth.
 In January 2018, Barro was signed on loan by Argentine Primera División side Talleres.